bright/new-www/content/blog/risk-management-in-healthcare-2025-guide.md

 ### Key elements of risk management healthcare organizations must consider:

-* Regulatory Compliance: Adhering to ISO 31000, HIPAA, GDPR, and FDA requirements.\
+* **Regulatory Compliance**: Adhering to ISO 31000, HIPAA, GDPR, and FDA requirements
-* Patient Safety: Reducing medical errors, misdiagnoses, and adverse events.\
+* **Patient Safety**: Reducing medical errors, misdiagnoses, and adverse events
-* Cybersecurity: Protecting electronic health records (EHRs) from data breaches. * Implementing a data backup system and encryption protocols.
+* **Cybersecurity**: Protecting electronic health records (EHRs) from data breaches.
+Implementing a **data backup system** and encryption protocols.
-* Operational Risks: Addressing lack of training, staffing shortages, and capital equipment costs and interest rates.
+* **Operational Risks**: Addressing **lack of training**, staffing shortages, and **capital equipment costs and interest rates**.

+## Why Risk Management is Important to Healthcare Facilities

+In 2025, the **healthcare industry** faces evolving risks due to AI-powered diagnostics, telehealth, and IoT-connected devices. **Risk management is important** because it helps organizations prevent financial losses, ensure regulatory compliance, and support the **wellbeing of the workforce**.